 Do you know what annoys your prospects most about IT services providers?
 It’s your use of technical jargon instead of plain English.
-If you’ve been following our blog series about jargon, you know it can be detrimental to your marketing and client relations.
+IT jargon can be detrimental to your marketing and client relations.
 In this article, we’ll give you some easy-to-implement tips on how to kick the jargon habit.

 Changing your verbal habits could be the single-most effective move you make to step out in front of the competition and engage prospects and customers.
 When you can state your case about the benefits of choosing your managed services clearly, you will become the preferred provider for busy executives whose focus is not IT but what improved IT can do to boost their sales and profitability.

 Just because it’s clear to you doesn’t mean it’s clear to them.

 The problem with IT jargon is that final decision-makers at your target companies may not be tech-savvy.
 They don’t want to hear about legacy systems or transformation.
 They don’t really care how you plan to manage their IT functions from a technical standpoint.
 They want to know the best way to replace outdated equipment or systems with something that will allow them to run their business in a way that pleases customers, employees and their bottom line.